What is SEO and How to Optimize WordPress SEO

 We know that how it becomes complicated when you are completely unaware of the term WordPress SEO

 For beginners, I will say don’t be panic, it’s not too complicated as you are thinking.
 You just need to learn the basics of SEO and start applying on your website/blog.
 You will gain a lot.

-SEO is not a game of tricking the Google algorithm while it’s all about an optimized code and formatting as according to the guidelines of the Google or other search engines to search your web-pages easily.
+SEO is not a game of tricking the Google algorithm while it’s all about an optimized code and formatting according to the guidelines of Google or other search engines to search your web pages easily.

 “SEO stands for Search Engine Optimization.
 It is the process of following the guidelines of the search engines (like Google, Bing, Yahoo) for improving the visibility of a specific website or a web page in the organic (earned, natural, unpaid,) SERP (Search Engine Result Page) through qualitative and quantitative traffic.
 The more visibility of the website in search engines brings the more users to that particular website and that user can also be converted into customers.